 There are more than just a few reasons why it’s better to get hair transplant surgery than use these drugs to deal with hair loss.
 Let’s take a look at some of them.

 That’s one of the biggest reasons why some people would rather not choose to use finasteride and minoxidil.
-You have to take minoxidil and finasteride on a daily basis and also very carefully in order to see any results.
+You have to take these drugs on a daily basis and also very carefully in order to see any results.

 In the case of minoxidil, you’ll have to wait for at least four months before you start seeing any results.
 According to Medline, this medicine is most effective for people under the age of 40 who have started taking it as soon as their hair loss began.